The-going/evlproject/content/core/commands.md

 monitor-pi: OK
 ```

-Eventually, you may chose to list the available tests instead of
+You may ask for listing the available tests instead of executing them,
-executing them, by using the _-l_ switch:
+by using the _-l_ switch:

 ```
 $ evl test -l